RankByGene: Gene-Guided Histopathology Representation Learning Through Cross-Modal Ranking Consistency

 \section{Experiments and Results}

 We evaluate our method on gene expression prediction, and downstream tasks including gene mutation prediction, receptor status classification, and survival analysis.

-\myparagraph{Datasets and preprocessing.} We use the breast and lung ST data from the HEST-1k dataset \cite{jaume2024hest}, which collects publicly available, high-quality ST datasets and applies standardized processing to all collected data.
-For WSIs, we utilize datasets from TCGA cohorts \cite{tcga2019} and BCNB \cite{xu2021predicting} for classification and survival prediction tasks.
+\myparagraph{Datasets and preprocessing.} To comprehensively evaluate our model's performance, we use the breast and lung ST data from the HEST-1k dataset \cite{jaume2024hest}, which collects publicly available, high-quality ST datasets and applies standardized processing to all collected data.
+The Breast ST training set consists of 36 samples \cite{andersson2021spatial}, with approximately 15,000 genes per sample; for external evaluation, we use two Visium breast ST samples from 10x Genomics: Breast-ST1 (4,898 spots) and Breast-ST2 (3,813 spots).
+The Lung ST training set includes 6 samples \cite{mirzazadeh2023spatially}, each with about 18,000 genes, and the test set comprises 4 lung ST samples (1,831 spots) \cite{villacampa2021genome}.
+For WSIs, we utilize datasets from TCGA \cite{tcga2019} cohorts and BCNB \cite{xu2021predicting} for our downstream classification and survival prediction tasks.
+The pretraining and downstream cohorts cover the same cancer types (breast for BCNB and TCGA-BRCA; lung for TCGA-LUAD), ensuring biological relevance between the pretraining supervisory signal and downstream prediction targets.
 Further details of the datasets are provided in the supplementary.

 Following \cite{jaume2024hest}, we apply a three-step preprocessing pipeline: L1 normalization, log transformation, and 8-neighborhood smoothing to all ST data.
 The processed data is used in both training and testing.